What is the Cheapest Shipping Option?

 Do you have a small business with an eCommerce store?
 Or if you regularly send packages, do you wonder about the cheapest way to ship a package?

-The most popular ways to ship usually consist of UPS, FedEx, and USPS (United States Postal Service).
+UPS, FedEx, and USPS (United States Postal Service) are the most popular shipping methods.
 I’ve used all three at various times.

 Which company I choose depends on a variety of factors.

-In this article, we’ll go over the various pros and cons of each shipping giant.
-We’ll share information on pricing, services, and why one might be better for you than another.
+In this article, we’ll discuss the pros and cons of each shipping giant, including information on pricing and services, and why one might be better for you than another.

-The information you find here will give you food for thought as to which shipping option is best for you and your needs.
+The information here will give you some food for thought regarding which shipping option is best for you and your needs.

 What is The Cheapest Way To Ship a Package?

 USPS is the cheapest way to ship a package in most cases.
-USPS is definitely the cheapest option for anything 2 pounds and under.
-Especially if you are looking to ship clothing.
+It is the most affordable option for anything 2 pounds and under, especially if you want to ship clothing.

 Cheapest Shipping Services

-You’ll find that prices will vary depending on which shipping company you use.
+You’ll find that prices will vary depending on your shipping company.

-Here’s a rundown of some of the basic costs of shipping with each of the four biggest shipping companies.
+Here’s a rundown of some basic shipping costs with each of the four biggest shipping companies.

 For each scenario, I calculated the shipping of a 2-pound box from Minneapolis to Phoenix.
-I used those two cities in order to get a cross-country price scenario.
+I used those two cities to get a cross-country price scenario.

 I’ll share important information you may find necessary as well.